 - Put the garlic and onion into a food processor until well chopped.
 Wrap veggie blend in paper towels and squeeze out excess moisture.
 Remove as much water as possible or the burgers won't stick together.

-Next: Add the drained vegetable mixture to the bowl your mashed black beans.
-Stir in the chili powder, cumin and salt and pepper
+- Add the drained vegetable mixture to the bowl with the black beans.
+Stir in the chili powder, cumin and salt and pepper.

-Then: Combine beaten egg to the bowl.
-Mix in bread crumbs.
+- Add beaten egg to the bowl and combine.
+Stir in bread crumbs.
 Form mixture into 4 patties.

 - To grill, place burgers on a well greased grill and cook fro about 4-5 minutes on each side.
 OR Bake patties at 375 degrees F on a lightly oiled baking sheet, for 10 minutes on each side.
 OR Cook on stovetop in an oiled grill pan, cook for 4-5 minutes on each side.

 Don’t forget your toppings!